You can be sitting in a room full of people and still feel completely alone.

 But your environment stayed the same.

-When you outgrow certain conversations or values, you start feeling disconnected — even if the people around you haven’t changed.
+When you outgrow certain conversations or values, you start feeling disconnected and even if the people around you have not changed.

-And that doesn’t mean you’re better than them.
+And that does not mean you are better than them.

-It just means you’re on a different path now.
+It just means you are on a different path now.

 Vulnerability is uncomfortable.